 High school students will contribute to the progress of ACCESS through a citizen science project in which they analyze radio astronomy data for the purpose of characterizing and classifying RFI, producing a rich database which can be used to develop neural network classification models.
 We will model this effort on the successful Pulsar Search Collaboratory (NSF #0737641).

-Finally, the institute will be open to industry partners and the intent is to engage one industry consultant within the management structure, to ensure that needs of the broader community are considered within the research fields.
+These examples do not cover the full range of ACCESS impact.
+The institute will be open to industry partners and the intent is to have one industry consultant within the management structure, to ensure that needs of the broader community are considered within the research fields.

 Potential Partners and Management Structure

-Initially, we will identify a few key partners from radio observatories around the world and research universities in the US, who through their missions and research foci, bring expertise to the problems ACCESS will address.
+Initially, we will identify a few key partners from radio observatories around the world and research universities in the US who, through their missions and research foci, bring expertise to the problems ACCESS will address.
 We are currently engaged in discussions with Brigham Young University, Virginia Tech and radio astronomy observatories in South Africa (South African SKA Project Office), Australia (Australia Telescope National Facility), and the Netherlands (Low Frequency Array).
 The final members of the Virtual Institute and will be identified in the final proposal where we will discuss how each groups’ goals are enhanced by the collaboration, and the critical specialties each group brings to the institute.

 As the institute’s productivity becomes well known in the research community, we can expect other groups to join the collaboration.